 The elevators are separated into six cores arranged to maximize views and sunlight within the constraints of the various users and their required access.
 These cores support the entire floor system and leave the corners of the tower free of obstructions.
 A mix of floor heights and plan configurations provide a wide range of habitats, while the root zone of each level conceals a grid of trusses and provides areas for zookeepers, storage, and water systems.

 The vertical zoo is sited in the Río de la Plata next to the Costanera Sur Ecological Reserve (an area of land in Buenos Aires that was reclaimed from the river when it was filled with rubble during the construction of the highway system in the 1970’s).
-A long pier connects the 600-foot tower back to a network of paths running through the reserve and minimizes disruption to an emerging ecosystem.
+A long pier connects the 600-ft tower back to a network of paths running through the reserve and minimizes disruption to an emerging ecosystem.
 We saw our proposal as part of the city’s ongoing relationship with natural and artificial ecologies, embodying the unique juxtapositions of Buenos Aires and the shifting meanings of nature in the contemporary world.

 Location: Buenos Aires, Argentina